answeredbyablemind/answeredbyablemind.github.io/_posts/2022-01-03-signal_processing_introduction_en.md

 # Starting...

-In life, there are times when we give and receive signals.
+In daily life, there are times when we give and receive signals.
 We stop and start again at traffic lights while driving.
 We call a dog with a gesture, or we urge a friend who is walking towards us from a distance with body language.

 So, when we think about it, the word 'signal' is widely used in everyday life.
 If we abstractly define the concept of a signal used in everyday life, it seems to be related to conveying information.